 Cut and fill: Construction technique involving excavation or grading followed by placement and compaction of fill material.
-See also Cut slope and Fill slope.

 Cut slope: A slope that is shaped by excavation or grading.
-See also Fill slope.

 Decibel (dB): A logarithmic measurement of noise intensity.

 Dedicated track: Portion of the HSR alignment where high-speed trains operate on guideways exclusive of other passenger and freight trains.